 GOALS: The Art Club members use their interest and talent in art to create artistic projects and crafts.
 The club also creates objects, installations, and mural paintings that benefit the school and the community.

 ACTIVITIES: Members spend time doing artistic activities and creating art projects.
 They work individually and sometimes as a group.
 Themes are usually holiday or season based and are designed by club leaders, our art scholarship students.

-MEMBERSHIP: Art club is open to all students regardless of grade level or academic major.
+MEMBERSHIP: Art Club is open to all 9th and 10th grade students.

 MEMBERSHIP is open to all students.
 Leaders are chosen each year and must apply for a leadership position.